 Graphics and Processor – Valve Index is for those who want the optimal experience is their games, and that's why you also need a computer system to match.
 So this VR system is definitively for the advanced player who wants optimal resolution, frame rate, timing, and precision in the game.
 You don't need the strongest processors on the market, but you do need an Nvidia GeForce GTX 970, AMD RX480 or equivalent to be able to use the VR headgear.
 RAM should be above 8GB, at the very least, so your computer system can handle the games Valve Index was intended for.

 Hardware and components - Unlike many other VR headgear you purchase, you need to set up the Vive base station.
 This is a rather time-consuming task, but it's well worth the way when it's finally in place.
 The hand controllers are very comfortable to use and come with a strap to ensure you don't accidentally break them during gameplay.
 The buttons are very intuitive with a joystick that is perfectly fitted to your hands.
 The main headset is easily adjustable to make sure you are comfortable wearing it for long periods of time.

 Extras and prices – The highest quality costs more.
-For sure, Valve Index is not the cheapest headset you can get and is it really worth spending $1000 dollars for?
+For sure, the Valve Index VR headset with controller is not the cheapest package you can get and is it really worth spending $1000 dollars for?
 The only thing that drags down is the Quality of the Steam VR platform, which has nothing to do with the headgear.
 But we would rather prefer Valve making their own game platform to reduce glitching and performance of the games.
 But, SteamVR has improved over the years and is definitively more suited for VR games now than ever before.
 But it would be great if Oculus and Valve made a deal to access their games as well, that would definitely be worth paying an extra couple of hundred dollars for, or a small monthly premium.